 - Toast the nuts (if using): Once the oven has finished preheating, pour the chopped nuts onto a small, rimmed baking sheet.
 Bake until the nuts are fragrant and toasted, about 4 to 5 minutes, stirring halfway.

-- In a large mixing bowl, combine the coconut oil and honey.
+- In a medium mixing bowl, combine the coconut oil and honey.
 Beat them with a whisk until they are combined.
 Add the eggs and beat well.
+Add the buttermilk and vanilla.
+Whisk to combine, and set the bowl aside.
 (If your coconut oil solidifies on contact with cold ingredients, simply let the bowl rest in a warm place for a few minutes, like on top of your stove, or warm it for about 30 seconds in the microwave.)

 - Divide the batter evenly between the 12 muffin cups.
 Bake muffins for 16 to 19 minutes, or until the muffins are golden on top and a toothpick inserted into a muffin comes out clean.

 - Place the muffin tin on a cooling rack to cool.
 If you have leftover muffins, store them, covered, at room temperature for two days, or in the refrigerator for up to 4 days.
 Freeze leftover muffins for up to 3 months.

 Recipe adapted from my zucchini bread and the blueberry maple muffins in my cookbook, Love Real Food.